We make sure that the armed forces community and their families receive high priority for social housing.

 You will be given the highest priority for social housing if you formerly served in the armed forces and become in urgent need of housing due to:

-- Homelessness and have a ‘priority need’ (where the council has accepted a statutory duty to re-house you)
+- Homelessness and have a ‘priority need’ (where the council has accepted a statutory duty to re-house you) - if you're homeless or will be homeless soon, you can fill in our online referral form to get support

 - Medical or welfare reasons which renders your current home as totally unsuitable.